gdleal1/sbcas2025/README.md

 # <p align="center">Can Data Complexity Measures Detect Pre-Training Bias in Machine Learning?
 A Case-Study with Health Data.</p>

 # 📖 About
 This repository was developed during my time as a scientific initiation fellow at Instituto de Informática - UFRGS.
-An article summarizing the results obtained was written for the project.
-This article was submitted and accepted for SBCAS 2025 (Simpósio Brasileiro de Computação Aplicada à Saúde).
+A paper summarizing the results obtained was written for the project.
+This paper was submitted and accepted for SBCAS 2025 (Simpósio Brasileiro de Computação Aplicada à Saúde).

 # 🚀 Install and Run
 ## 1. (Optional) Set up a virtual environment: